 7. Workload and Hardware Requirements by OS

 The OS you choose to run can greatly affect the performance requirements of the Vault.
-Some customers use the Vault to run a basic firewall, while others use it as a hypervisor.
+Some customers use the Vault to run a basic firewall, while others use it as a hypervisor, desktop, or SD-WAN.
 Therefore, hardware requirements vary widely.
 Here are a few examples of usage that typically require a stronger CPU.

 - Routing all network traffic through a VPN requires higher CPU clock speeds, especially at higher throughput

 - Running add-on packages like pfBlocker (pfSense), SNORT (pfSense), or Sensei (OPNsense)

 - Using the Vault to run a hypervisor, and/or having other software running on the same device.